NTTCom-MS/eyp-dovecot/README.md

 ## Module Description

-This module is intended to be used by eyp-postfix to setup a virtual domains for postfix using SASL authentication.
+This module is intended to be used by **eyp-postfix** to setup a virtual domains for postfix using **SASL authentication**.
 Anyway, it can also be used to configure dovecot as a standalone service but eyp-postfix is a dependency

 ## Setup